 Running an efficient business requires strategic allocation of resources.
 Consumer-grade tools don’t add value to the organization but tend to suck time away from IT personnel.

-10. Lack of personal branding
+10. They’re generic and lack personal branding

-Why settle for loose ends?
-File sharing in business requires enterprise-ready platforms that are built for heavy lifting, and keeping your data safe.
-Don’t risk it with consumer products.
-If you think you need a switch, we have a gift just to make your life easier, a SmartFile free trial.
-Click here to start.
+In short, why would you settle for loose ends?
+Secure file sharing for business requires enterprise-ready platforms built for heavy lifting and keeping your data safe.
+Don’t expose yourself to risk with consumer-grade products.
+SmartFile is here to make your work life easier, taking cybersecurity worries off of your plate.